melissarenard/enhanced-assumptions-climada/README.md

 ## Instructions
 1. Run `Hazard generation.ipynb`
 2. Run `Generate Year Loss Tables.ipynb`
-3. Optional: In your own python file, import `natcat_analysis.py` and call relevant functions to obtain summary statistics/plots of results.
+3. Optional: Use `Analayse YLTs.ipynb` to import `natcat_analysis.py` and call relevant functions to obtain summary statistics/plots of results.

 * After Step 1, the hazard file will be added to the `Hazards` folder.
-* After step 2, loss output files will be added to the `Outputs` folder.
+* After Step 2, loss output files will be added to the `Outputs` folder.

 ## Files
 ### Data